mytja-archive/MyAssistantOS-Raspbian/README.md

 # MyAssistantOS-Raspbian
 ![mytja-myassistantos-logo](https://user-images.githubusercontent.com/52399966/85886486-803c0680-b7e6-11ea-9e16-a1fd212c0f81.png)

+## *With 1.2, we will move all codes to Python 3, since many libraries and also Python 2 is unsupported.
+Things in this manual will change a lot.
+We will also release LTS1.1p1, which will be last version that will support Python 2.
+It will be modified to not update itself.
+It won't be moved to master branch!
+Hope you understand! mytja*

 Open-source voice assistant platform by MyTja.
 It is fully compatible with Raspbian.

 Offical pages, useful links & linked repositories: